SpiriitLabs/vite-plugin-svg-spritemap/README.md

 This ViteJS plugin generates a single SVG [spritemap](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) with `<symbol>`/`<view>`/`<use>` for each SVG files.
 It can also generate a stylesheet (CSS/SCSS/Stylus/Less) containing the sprites to be used directly (via a Data URI or SVG fragments).

+> This plugin supports Vite 4 and 5.

 The plugin outputs can be fully configurable through [options](#🛠-options).

 > This plugin is inspired by [svg-spritemap-webpack-plugin](https://github.com/cascornelissen/svg-spritemap-webpack-plugin) for Webpack.